yuanlizhanshi/Islet_ML/README.md

 This the reproducible code for the islet paper.

+All data can be download in [Zenodo](https://zenodo.org/records/15051057).

 # Preprocess scRNAseq data